NavneetSharma18/Laravel-Interview-Questions/README.md

 ```
 ##### 👉 Here, Laravel sees that OrderController needs a PaymentGateway, so it looks inside the Service Container and provides it.
 You don’t write new PaymentGateway().

+## Service Providers
+Think of a service provider as a “starter/initializer” for different features in Laravel.

+Database ✔️
+Queue ✔️
+Validation ✔️
+Routing ✔️

+All these features don’t magically appear — they are bootstrapped (started up) by service providers
+Service providers are like the “startup scripts” of Laravel.
+They prepare and launch all the features your app needs.
+First register() prepares things, then boot() starts them.

+**register() method →** here the provider registers things in the service container (bindings, configs, etc.).

+**boot() method →** here things are finalized, because now all services are available.